blockades/mmt_resources/research/security_shamirs.md

 However, the problem here is that although we might know for sure that we have not successfully restored our secret, we have no way of telling which share(s) have caused the problem, meaning we do not know who is responsible.

 The solution is to introduce some verification of shares, and a number of different methods of doing this have been proposed.
-Generally, they rely on publicly publishing some information which allows anybody to verify a given share, a zero-knowledge proof.
+Typically, they rely on publicly publishing some information which allows verification of a given share.

 Here are some possible solutions: